 Up to ten Project Sidewalk participants will each receive a $300 stipend for doing this work.
 "Applications are due Monday, November 25, and they're accepting applicants from the suburbs as well as the Chicagoland area," McKee-Steen said.
 "Upon being accepted, participants will attend two virtual 'map-a-thons' in December and January, which will teach them how to map and use Project Sidewalk.
 There will also be optional check-ins, where participants can show their progress and strategize how to get their data to decision-makers."

-Near the end of the chat, Perez noted that the CDOT 2025 budget hearing that will be held on Tuesday, November 14, after 10 a.m. in the City Council chambers, 121 N. Clark St. (Time is T.B.D., after the hearing on the Department of Streets and Sanitation.)
+Near the end of the chat, Perez noted that the CDOT 2025 budget hearing will be held on Thursday, November 14, after 10 a.m. in the City Council chambers, 121 N. Clark St. (Time is T.B.D., after the hearing on the Department of Streets and Sanitation.)
 More info is available at the City Clerk's website.

 Read CDOT's new Chicago Crash Report here.

-Apply for a position doing research for Project Sidewalk here.
+Apply for a Project Sidewalk grant here.

 Check out past City Advocacy Connect video chats on YouTube.